First published 21st February, 2023. Updated 4th October, 2024.

-Feeling like your partner wants sex all the time can lead to all kinds of stress and relationship insecurity.
-In fact, sexually demanding husbands, wives, and partners, can sometimes have their other half wondering why they even stay in the relationship at all.
+When you feel like your partner is demanding sex all the time, it can lead to all kinds of stress and relationship insecurity.
+In fact, sexually demanding husbands, wives, and partners can sometimes have their other half wondering why they even stay in the relationship at all.

 The truth is – there are reasons your partner is sexually demanding.
 And it may not be what you think.